dermotte/itec-webpage-mlux/courses/topics-cg-ws23.md

 -	Self-made observations on the discussed primary resource
 -	Critical reflection on self-made observations

+### AI Use in this Course
+While students are encouraged to use any tools you can find as a sparring partner for coding or resource for learning, the course goal is to be able to program the exercises and the final project individually.
+If there is a suspicion that parts of the source code or texts were written by an AI tool, you will be invited to a clarifying discussion, which can also influence the grade.
+In addition, the rules for plagiarism (with "another person" being the AI model) also apply.

 ### Code of Conduct and Plagiarism Policies